-Enhanced DBS checks must be carried out on all persons living on the school site, including all family members over the age of 16, and any resident guests.
+Enhanced DBS checks (with Children's Barred List check) must be carried out on all persons living on the school site, including all family members over the age of 16, and any resident guests.
 There is no requirement to include such persons on the central register (although schools may do so).
 It would be reasonable for evidence of the checks to be kept in a paper file along with other relevant documentation.
 For boarding schools, there must be a written agreement between the school and any person over 16 not employed by the school but living in the same premises as boarders (for example, members of staff households).
-This specifies the terms of their accommodation, guidance on contact with boarders, their responsibilities to supervise their visitors, and notice that accommodation may cease to be provided if there is evidence that they are unsuitable to have contact with children.
-They must be required to notify an unrelated designated senior member of staff if they are charged with, or convicted of, any offence (NMS 14.3).
+This specifies the terms of their accommodation, guidance and expectations on contact with boarders, their responsibilities to supervise their visitors, and notice that accommodation may cease to be provided if there is evidence that they are unsuitable to have contact with children.
+They must be required to notify an unrelated designated senior member of staff if they are charged with, or convicted of, any offence (NMS 19.3).